 Music Archive Finland is supported by the Ministry of Education and Culture, and it also relies on project funding, membership fees, and publications sale.

-In order to preserve music, Music Archive Finland is converting analogue materials such as recordings, open reel tapes, c-cassettes and video tapes into digital format.
+In order to preserve music, Music Archive Finland is converting analogue materials such as open reel tapes, c-cassettes and video tapes into digital format.
 Most of sound and audiovisual recordings have already been converted, but new donations of old materials keep coming in and are much welcomed.

 In 2004–2008, Music Archive Finland was a partner in the EU-funded Training project for Audiovisual Preservation in Europe (TAPE).
 The project focused on audiovisual collections held outside the major national institutions with specific responsibilities for audiovisual heritage.
 Through a set of activities, including expert meetings, research projects, publications, workshops and training, TAPE raised awareness for audiovisual preservation.